Idaho September 23, 2016

 5. Bear Valley

-Bear Valley Campground is meanders Bear Valley Creek, which is an often overlooked headwater stream for the Middle Fork of the Salmon River.
+Bear Valley Campground is nestled against the meandering Bear Valley Creek, which is an often overlooked headwater stream for the Middle Fork of the Salmon River.
 While this particular campground is developed with outhouses and picnic tables, there are plenty of places to pull over and camp the way nature intended.
 Lodgepole pines provide privacy while creeks, streams, and trails provide endless places to explore and wildlife viewing opportunities.

 Getting here: From Lowman, head northeast on Idaho 21 toward Stanley.
 Take the turnoff for Bull Trout Lake and turn left on Forest Service Road 579 toward Bear Valley.